Macrurido/Morefi/README.md

 significant differences between the fitted curves for each database.
 It is based on the Analysis of the Residual Sum of Squares (ARSS) (Chen et al., 1992).

+`fn_dfa`: This function uses the `broom::augment()` function to extract observed values, predictions, residuals, and weighted values from the fitted regression summary.
+An additional column has been added to code errors on a scale.
+It then transforms these components into tidy tibbles.

+`fn_fig_cs`: This function creates an individual plot displaying the fitted model alongside the observed values, which are colored according to a weighted color scale.

+`fn_fig_e`: The function creates a graph that displays residuals on the vertical axis and either the independent variable or predicted values on the horizontal axis, as determined by the researcher.
+The residuals are color-coded using a weighted scale.

+`fn_fig_fw`: The fitted values of the models for a landed presentation category were displayed as a multi-panel plot.
+The observed data points for each fitted relationship were categorized according to a weighted color scale.

+`fn_fig_w`: The residual structure was analyzed by graphing standardized residuals against weighted values.
+A custom multi-panel plot illustrates the structure of each fitted relationship, categorized by a color-weighted scale of values.

 `fn_figs`: Creates a customized scatter plot with the observed values (points), fitted regression (solid line), and its confidence interval